thingsdb/ThingsDocs/v0/content/thingsdb-api/grant.md

 {{% notice note %}}
 It is not possible to have `GRANT` privileges without also having `MODIFY` privileges.
 Similarly, it is not possible to have `MODIFY` privileges without `READ`.
+However, ThingsDB automatically applies the required privileges so when setting for example `GRANT` privileges, ThingsDB makes sure that the user also gets `MODIFY` and `READ`.
 {{% /notice %}}

 This function generates an [event](../../events).